Health & Medicine

 Cutting greenhouse pollutants could directly save millions of lives worldwide

-Six international studies published this week in the British journel The Lancet show that cutting greenhouse gases, in particular ozone and black carbon, can save millions of lives worldwide in addition to slowing climate change.
+Six international studies published this week in the British journal The Lancet show that cutting greenhouse gases, in particular ozone and black carbon, can save millions of lives worldwide in addition to slowing climate change.

 (25 November)